About ClimateReadyYYC Grants

 Please see the Grant Guidelines for Small or Large Grants for detailed eligibility criteria.

-- Help communites or vulnerable groups adapt to specific climate issues or hazards.
+- Help communites or vulnerable groups adapt to or mitigate specific climate issues or hazards.

 - Engage the community by developing knowledge, resources or programming about climate resilience.